 CADA encourages employees to report immediately any incidents of harassment forbidden by this policy so that complaints can be quickly and fairly resolved.
-Supervisors must report all complaints of harassing, discriminatory or retaliatory misconduct immediately to the Executive Director or Human Resources Manager.
+Supervisors must report all complaints of harassing, discriminatory, or retaliatory misconduct immediately to the Executive Director or Human Resources Manager.
 Employees should also be aware that the-California Civil Rights Department (CDR) and the federal Equal Employment Opportunity Commission investigate and may prosecute complaints of prohibited harassment in employment.
-If an employee thinks that he or she hasthey have been harassed or retaliated against for resisting or complaining, he or she they may file a complaint with either of these organizations.
+If an employee thinks that they have been harassed or retaliated against for resisting or complaining, they may file a complaint with either of these organizations.
 The nearest offices are listed in the telephone book and available on-line.
 Additional information on sexual harassment is contained in a brochure on the subject, available to all CADA employees through Human Resources.